 7) An Order of a Family Court Relating to an Abortion of a Minor.

 The Supreme Court also has supervisory and rulemaking authority over all other courts in the unified justice system.
-South Carolina’s Supreme Court has one Chief Justice and four Associate Justices.
+SC Supreme Court has one Chief Justice and four Associate Justices.
 Justices are elected by the General Assembly and serve ten-year terms.

 Most appeals from the lower courts will start in the Court of Appeal and if necessary, move up to the Supreme Court.

-Most court records in South Carolina will be available to the general public.
+Most court information in the state will be available to the general public.
 Some records may be accessed online, and others can be obtained in person from the Court Clerk of the courthouse where the event took place.
 However, as with many other states, sealed, expunged, and juvenile records will not be available.
 Additionally, federal laws mandate that things like children’s names, home addresses, social security numbers, tax IDs, mailing addresses, p.o. box addresses, banking information and corporate trade secrets, along with other security information or personal identifiers be removed from records before they are made public.
 Patrons of the court can consult the clerk of court to find out more about what is available.

-South Carolina has a section on their judicial branch website where users can search for forms.
+SC has a section on their judicial branch website (sc.gov) where users can search for forms.
 They offer three types of form search: by court type, by title, and by form ID.
 Forms can be downloaded, printed, filled out, and returned to the court to file manually.
-South Carolina also offers e-filing for patrons of the trial courts.
+SC also offers e-filing for patrons of the trial courts.
 They have training videos and a policies and guidelines document to help people use the system.
 Attorneys can use the e-filing system more extensively than litigants and file in most court types.
 Before using the system, everyone needs to register to set up an account and then log in.
 Visitors can also find the code of laws, court contact information, the court administration office, court forms, jury duty details, a list of human resources for the court, office hours, and pay fees and online payments by credit card.

-Did you know you can use the Infotracer tool to easily search for South Carolina court records in minutes?
-Access thousands of court cases in South Carolina from the entire state, including Greenville County, Richland County, and Charleston County.
+Did you know you can use the Infotracer tool to easily search for public records in minutes?
+Access thousands of court cases from the entire state, including Lexington, Columbia, Greenville County, Richland County, and Charleston County.
 According to the Freedom of Information Act S.C.
-Code Ann. §30-4-10 to 30-4-55, Infotracer’s extensive database includes South Carolina criminal court records, civil cases, family court issues like divorce, probate matters, bankruptcies and more.
+Code Ann. §30-4-10 to 30-4-55, Infotracer’s extensive database includes SC criminal records, dockets, register of deeds, civil cases, family court issues like divorce, court rosters, liens, probate matters, bankruptcies and more.

-Using a South Carolina state court records search by name, you can get free instant access to South Carolina court records from most courts in the state.
-Infotracer is the best way to lookup cases online from South Carolina circuit courts, family courts, magistrate courts, probate courts, municipal courts and also masters-in-equity courts in all 16 judicial circuits.
+Using a state records search by name, you can get free instant access to SC court records from most courts in the state.
+Infotracer is the best way to lookup cases online from SC circuit and family courthouses, magistrate courts, probate and municipal courts and also masters-in-equity courts in all 16 judicial circuits.